Gianni Agnelli: Early life

 Agnelli was born in Turin; he maintained strong ties with the village of Villar Perosa, near Turin in the Piedmont region, of which he served as mayor until 1980.
 His father was the prominent Italian industrialist Edoardo Agnelli.
 His maternal grandmother was American; his mother was Princess Virginia Bourbon del Monte, daughter of Carlo, 4th Prince of San Faustino, head of a noble family established in Perugia, who was married with the American heiress Jane Allen Campbell.
 Agnelli was named after his grandfather Giovanni Agnelli, the founder of the Italian car manufacturer Fiat.
 At the age of 14, his father was killed in a plane crash, and he was raised by his grandfather, who died on 16 December 1945, fifteen days after Agnelli's mother, Virginia, died in a car crash.

 Known as Gianni to differentiate from his grandfather, with whom he shared his first name, he inherited the command of Fiat and the Agnelli family assets in general in 1966, following a period in which Fiat was temporarily ruled by Vittorio Valletta while he was learning how his family's company worked.
 Agnelli raised Fiat to become the most important company in Italy, and one of the major car-builders of Europe, amid the Italian economic miracle.
 He was considered the king of Italian business from the 1960s to the 1980s.
 He also developed an accessory business, with minor companies, such as Fiat Velivoli, operating in the military industry.

-Agnelli was educated at Pinerolo Cavalry Academy, and studied law at the University of Turin, although he never practiced law.
+Agnelli was educated at Pinerolo Cavalry Academy, and studied law at the University of Turin, although he never practised law.
 He joined a tank regiment in June 1940 when Italy entered World War II on the side of the Axis powers.
 He fought on the Eastern Front, being wounded twice.
 He also served in a Fiat-built armoured-car division during the North African campaign, for which he received the War Cross of Military Valor.
 After the armistice of Cassibile, Agnelli became a liaison officer with the occupying American troops due to his fluency in English.
 His grandfather, who had manufactured vehicles for the Axis powers during the war, was forced to retire from Fiat but named Valletta to be his successor.
 His grandfather died, leaving him head of the family but Valletta running the company.
-Fiat then began producing Italy's first inexpensive mass-produced car, with the Fiat 600 being a success.
+After the pre-war Topolino, Italy's first inexpensive mass-produced car, Fiat in the mid-fiftees made a bestseller with the Fiat 600.